 14. On average, there are 39 elements online retailers can improve in their checkout experience.

-These shopping cart abandonment stats can be improved in a number of ways.
-On average, there are 39 elements that an online retailer can improve in order to make their checkout process smoother and more satisfying.
+These shopping cart abandonment stats can be improved in numerous ways.
+On average, there are 39 elements that an online retailer can improve to make their checkout process smoother and more satisfying.
 This is a staggering figure, and it indicates that even those with a decent checkout system (those who are far above average) have a long way to go.

 15. Shoppers abandon 1 in 7 shopping carts.